vincentfusco/tt06_555/README.md

 $`f = 1/(4RC)`$

 Hans later realized that he had made an incorrect assumption early on about needing the V-to-I converter.
-He had assumed that only a linear relationship between charge-current and end-voltage would cause Vcc-dependence cancellation, but this was wrong.

-He modified the 556, removing the V-to-I, and the 555 was born.
-The original schematic circuit is shown below:
+He had assumed that only a linear relationship between charge-current and end-voltage would cause Vcc-dependence cancellation, but this was wrong, so he modified the 556, removing the V-to-I, and the 555 was born.
+The original schematic circuit published by Camenzind himself is shown below [1]:

 ![555 Original](./docs/555_original.PNG)